missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 reMarkable's website and social media are, much like their product, sleek.
 However, I found their support pretty unsubstantial.
 The community seems to be more technical people.

 Supernote has active communities on Facebook and Reddit, which are frequented by Supernote employees that actually respond to posts!
 The community seems to be friendly.
 I do think their website and documentation aren't as good as reMarkable's, partly due to inaccessible coding and partly due to translation weirdness.

+#### Ease of use

+I do think it's much easier/quicker to get up and running with the reMarkable 2, but that may be due to it having fewer and less frequently updated features and options.